Some of my Favourite Musical Moments in Film

-Love, Honour & Obey is a very fun little movie.
-It’s a little known British effort, kind of a tongue-in-cheek gangster movie.
-The soundtrack is especially awesome because each cast member sings a song.
-Ray Winstone, Jonny Lee Miller, Kathy Burke, Jude Law…. they all do karaoke at some point, but it’s Sean Pertwee singing Fireball XL5 that is undoubtedly my favourite! #megutscoop
+Love, Honour & Obey is a fun little movie.
+A little known British effort, kind of a tongue-in-cheek gangster movie.
+And the soundtrack is especially awesome because each cast member sings a song.
+Ray Winstone, Jonny Lee Miller, Kathy Burke, Jude Law…. they all do karaoke at some point, but it’s Sean Pertwee singing Fireball XL5 that is undoubtedly my favourite.

 No.3 Vince & Jules leave the coffee shop to ‘Surf Rider’ – Pulp Fiction (1994)

-This has always been my favourite song from the Pulp Fiction soundtrack.
+This has always been my favourite track from the Pulp Fiction soundtrack.
 I always thought it was such brilliant music to use at the end of the film.
 I know it’s not really the end and shock fucking horror Travolta’s dead!
-But Vince and Jules walking out together in their nifty t-shirts after a showdown with Pumpkin and the bad motherfucker wallet – well it just sounds too perfect.
+But it’s still perfect music when Vince and Jules walk out the coffee shop together.
+Cool as fuck.

 No.4 ‘Blue Moon’ on a full moon – An American Werewolf in London (1981)